jasonholtzapple/check_mysql_counters/README.md

 /usr/local/pnp4nagios/share/templates

-If you are using nrpe for your check, you will need to use a pnp4nagios custom template.
+If you are using nrpe for your check, you will need to use a pnp4nagios custom template to see the graphs.
 See the documentation here for an example:

 http://docs.pnp4nagios.org/pnp-0.6/tpl_custom